thomas81528262/wolf/app/README.md

 ### `npm run start`

-Makesure your backend wolf is already up in the local, and all essential package already installed.
+***Makesure your backend wolf is already up in the local, and all essential package already installed.***
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+All the backend request will send to the local port 4000 by proxy.

-### `npm run install`
+### `npm install`

 Install all the essential npm package.